eth-p/my-dotfiles/home-steamos/README.md

   Starts Flatpak Discord and also closes it properly.
   Create a non-Steam shortcut for Discord and replace it to point to this script.

+### steamos-steam-scaling

+A wrapper script which enables UI scaling for Steam in Desktop mode.
+This reads the KDE Plasma configuration to determine the correct scaling factor.

+The script must be run manually at least once to patch the `.desktop` entry.

 ### steamos-vscode

 Install Visual Studio Code's flatpak and (with a little bit of configuration) enables running the user's unsandboxed shell.